alandoyle/hugo-cleite-theme/README.md

 - _description_: in the case of the home page the description is not shown.
 In the rest of the single pages it is shown as a subtitle.
 - _images_: in the case of the home page the first image is used as the background image for the hero and to share on social networks (with [Twitter Cards](https://developer.twitter.com/en/docs/tweets/optimize-with-cards/overview/abouts-cards.html) and [Facebook Graph](https://developers.facebook.com/docs/graph-api/)).
 In every other page or post is used only for share on social networks.
 - _weight_: sets the order of the items in the menu.
+The _cover_ section defines a Cover Image for the page.

 ## Home page Sections